 Unlike many other diseases addressed through vaccination, severe sequelae from HPV often do not appear until years or decades after exposure.
 This means that the pediatricians responsible for recommending and administering the HPV vaccine are not likely to be the diagnosing provider when HPV manifests into a disease like cancer.
-That is why it is important to take advantage of every opportunity available to educate both patients and providers on the importance of HPV vaccination.
-Clinicians should strongly recommend the HPV vaccine the same way and the same day they recommend and administer meningococcal conjugate and Tdap vaccines. •
+That is why it is important to take advantage of every opportunity available to educate both patients and providers on the importance of HPV vaccine the same way and the same day they recommend and administer meningococcal conjugate and Tdap vaccines.